thrasher-corp/gocryptotrader/exchanges/README.md

 + This package is used to connect and query data from supported exchanges.

++ Please checkout individual exchange README for more information on implementation

 ### Please click GoDocs chevron above to view current GoDoc information for this package

 ## Contribution